 - Serve with your favorite tortilla chips and an assortment of crunchy veggies for dipping!

-so… how was it?
 Spiiiiiiicy!
+In a good way of course!
 This salsa packs heat but still has such a great flavor profile that all the ingredients shine through the spice.
 I could still taste the onion, cumin, jalapeno and cilantro in every bite.
 I think I love the flavor or the roasted jalapenos most of all… they’re easily my favorite vegetable to add to Mexican-style dishes.

 hungry for more?